KarthiPnsmy/TiMultiImagePicker/documentation/index.md

 * Method for scale down the bitmap
 * Success and error callback methods

-## Accessing the GalleryPicker Module
+## Accessing the TiMultiImagePicker Module

 To access this module from JavaScript, you would do the following:
 <pre>